 In 2016, our cofounder submitted a graduate thesis on the use of superficial radiation treatment as an alternative to Mohs surgery.
-Today, IG-SRT is being used at over 145 dermatology practices in the United States with extraordinary results.
+Today, Image-Guided SRT is being used at 230 dermatology practices in the United States with extraordinary results.

 Marie Curie discovers radiation.